safe-network-explained/safe-network-explained.github.io/_posts/2016-05-10-safe-network-implementation-explained-in-plain-language.markdown

 ### How does a new vault discover their initial peers? {#new-vault-peer-discovery}

+New vaults must discover peers in the network.
+If the vault initially connects to malicious peers, they would no longer be participating in 'the' safe network.
+Understanding peer discovery involves quite a deep dive from the vault layer down through the routing layer and ultimately ending up at the crust layer.

+When a vault is created one of the first things it does is [create a routing node](https://github.com/maidsafe/safe_vault/blob/85fb34dbca35f64c85bbef01f76bab0fc4dcd797/src/vault.rs#L58).
+The full implementation of 'routing node' can be found in the routing repository, specifically the file [node.rs](https://github.com/maidsafe/routing/blob/a8ee5ce4ba6356830ce2f38675773fcedc3da13b/src/node.rs).

+The functionality of routing nodes that's important for peer discovery is sending and receiving actions.
+The 'actions' functionality is [contained by the action_sender object](https://github.com/maidsafe/routing/blob/a8ee5ce4ba6356830ce2f38675773fcedc3da13b/src/node.rs#L69), which is an instance of 'routing core'.
+Routing core is described by [this comment](https://github.com/maidsafe/routing/blob/a8ee5ce4ba6356830ce2f38675773fcedc3da13b/src/core.rs#L146) as an 'interface for clients and nodes that handles routing and connecting to the network'.
+Let's confirm how this is implemented in routing core and how it initially discovers peers of the network.

+Part of the creation of a routing core object involves [creating a new crust service](https://github.com/maidsafe/routing/blob/a8ee5ce4ba6356830ce2f38675773fcedc3da13b/src/core.rs#L269).
+Crust Service is the point at which the connection to the network is initiated.

+Initializing a new crust service creates a variable [bootstrap_contacts](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/service.rs#L180), which is initiated by the return value of the function [get_known_contacts](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap.rs#L138).
+This function reads first [from the bootstrap_cache](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap.rs#L150), then [from the hard_coded_contacts](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap.rs#L153) in the configuration.
+Using 'extend' means that priority is given to the bootstrap_cache, and hard_coded_contacts is only used as a fallback.
+This is reiterated by [the comment not to use HashSet](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap.rs#L161) because 'we want to preserve the order in which we collect the contacts'.

+Interestingly, the maximum contacts for initializing connection to the network is defined by the constant value [MAX_CONTACTS_EXPECTED](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap.rs#L44), which is 1500.

+bootstrap_cache is [currently disabled](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap_handler.rs#L26), which makes sense while the network is under testing where previous connections are no longer relevant in new test networks.
+The main point of interest is that the bootstrap cache is [stored in a file .bootstrap.cache](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap_handler.rs#L109).
+Keeping this file secure is important!

+bootstrap_cache is automatically updated throughout the normal running of the node.
+The [bootstrap cache is updated](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/service.rs#L387) after a successful connection to a peer.
+This calls the method [insert_contacts](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap_handler.rs#L58), which ultimately results in [the newest bootstrap cache being written to the .bootstrap.cache file](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/bootstrap_handler.rs#L103).

+The final part to understanding peer discovery is hard_coded_contacts.
+The config file is [read from the file .crust.config](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/src/config_handler.rs#L80), which obviously must be initially sourced from a secure verified source, and also kept secure once obtained.
+The structure of the config file, in particular the values for hard_coded_contacts, can be seen in the [sample.config file of the crust installer](https://github.com/maidsafe/crust/blob/d73e34ca806f13dd15a7bcad19d6feb653536f09/installer/sample.config).

+In summary, bootstrapping happens from previously known clients stored in the bootstrap_cache, falling back to hard_coded_contacts in the supplied configuration file.

 [Back to Table of contents](#new-vault-peer-discovery_toc)

 ### How is close group consensus reached?